 FOREIGN TRADE DIVISION

-St. Vincent and the Grenadines is a party to a number of Trade and Economic Agreements including the WTO Agreement, the CARIFORUM/EU Economic Partnership Agreement (EPA), the CARICOM Single Market and Economy and the OECS Economic Union Agreement.
-The Ministry continues to lead the process on the SVG participation in the CARICOM-Canada Trade and Development Agreement.
+Saint Vincent and the Grenadines is party to a number of Trade and Economic Agreements including the World Trade Organisation (WTO), Agreement, the CARIFORUM/EU Economic Partnership Agreement (EPA), the CARICOM Single Market and Economy (CSME), and the OECS Economic Union Agreement.
+The Ministry continues to lead the process on SVG's participation in the CARICOM-Canada Trade and Development Agreement.

 WTO TRADE REFERENCE CENTER

-The WTO through its Trade-Related Technical Assistance (TRTA) has agreed to establish a Trade Reference Centre (RC) in St. Vincent and the Grenadines during the last quarter of 2014.
+The WTO, through its Trade-Related Technical Assistance (TRTA), has agreed to establish a Trade Reference Centre (TRC), in Saint Vincent and the Grenadines during the last quarter of 2014.

 DOMESTIC TRADE AND CONSUMER AFFAIRS DIVISION